-A mayonnaise free version of typically high-calorie dip - this one has more protein and less fat & calories than the regular one
+A mayonnaise-free version of spinach artichoke dip with more protein than the regular one

 Spinach Artichoke Dip

 - 8 oz frozen spinach thawed and squeezed dry

 - 14 ounce can quartered artichoke hearts drained, rinsed, and chopped